alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 For better or for worse, conferences can be really important for career development.
 Sharing ideas, having conversations, meeting new people -- if you can't attend conferences, you miss out on a lot of these ooportunities.
-It's important to open these events to as wide a range as people as possible, and make them feel welcome when they attend.
+It's important to open these events to as wide a range of people as possible, and make them feel welcome when they attend.
 It addresses a serious unfairness, and everyone benefits from having a wider diversity of people and ideas.

 This is mostly based on my experience with small, community conferences in the European tech industry.
 Underrepresented groups in tech include women, people with disabilities, people on low income, people who don't have European or US citizenship -- and the suggestions reflect that.
+It definitely isn't a complete list.

 If you're an event organiser, you can take these ideas to make your events more inclusive and accessible.